chapel-lang/chapel/doc/rst/language/spec/procedures.rst

    *Example (default-array-runtime-type.chpl)*.

-   This example shows that the runtime type of the default argument does not impact the runtime type of the argument in the case that an actual argument was provided.
+   This example shows that the runtime type of the default expression does not impact the runtime type of the formal argument in the case that an actual argument was provided.

    .. code-block:: chapel